 Summary

-There is increasing evidence of the effectiveness of CPT (And other trauma focussed therapies) delivered in intensive or massed format.
+There continues to be increasing evidence of the effectiveness of CPT (And other trauma focussed therapies) delivered in intensive or massed format.
 This offers clients flexibility in the way they can receive treatment.

 References